9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 Wikimedia CommonsMyrtle Corbin with her husband and one of her daughters.

-She eventually went on to have five children, living a relatively quiet life in her later years.
-Sadly, Corbin died of a skin infection just six days short of her 60th birthday in 1928.
+Following her successful circus career, Corbin married James Clinton Bicknell at the age of 18.
+They had five children, and Corbin enjoyed a relatively quiet life in her later years.
+Sadly, she died of a bacterial skin infection just six days short of her 60th birthday in 1928.

 After she was buried, her family covered her casket in concrete out of fear that grave robbers would steal her corpse.
 After all, physicians and showmen had offered large sums of money for her body.